Information for leaseholders who live in apartment blocks

 The safety of our residents is our utmost priority.

 L&Q owns several hundred buildings currently affected by the new guidance.
-We are due to complete our programme to remove ACM cladding (the type used on Grenfell Tower) from our high-rise buildings by April 2020.
-For most, the buildings work has been completed, although we recognise for a few this is still in progress.
-Where delays have occurred, we are working closely with all parties responsible for the repairs to ensure these are completed as quickly as possible.
+We have completed our programme to remove ACM cladding (the type used on Grenfell Tower) from our high-rise buildings.

-We are also undertaking inspections and carrying out remedial works to several buildings where we have identified issues with safety since the new guidance was issued.
+We are already undertaking inspections and carrying out remedial works to several buildings where we have identified issues with safety since the new guidance was issued.

 Unfortunately, as we own so many buildings affected by the guidance, we're not able to inspect, test, and then carry out works on them all at once.
 Instead we must prioritise our buildings based on risk.
 Our highest risk buildings, defined by height, occupancy and building materials, among other factors, will be inspected first.